MattBCoding/ufoduel/README.md

 * As a user I want a fun and simple game to play
 * As a user I want to be able to control the time it takes to play the game
 * As a user I want to be able to play a more challenging version of the game
+* As a user I want to be able to play an easier and quicker version of the game
 * As a user I like to play games late at night and want to be able to control the colours to reduce eye strain
 * As a user I want to be able to play the game with my keyboard
 * As a user I want to be able to use a screen reader to help me play the game